 The Allied armies in western Europe lost momentum during Autumn 1944.
 Meanwhile, the German defence was being strengthened with reserves including the Volkssturm (home guard) and by troops who had managed to withdraw from France.

 Delayed by two weeks as the Germans waited for their Panzer divisions and infantry formations to prepare, the operation began to the sound of 1,900 artillery guns at 05:30 on 16 December 1944 and ended on 25 January 1945.

-The Sixth Panzer Army also made some progress on the northern shoulder of the front but was held up by dogged American resistance at Elsenborn Ridge during a decisive ten-day struggle.
+The Sixth Panzer Army also made some progress on the northern shoulder of the front but was held up by dogged American resistance at Elsenborn Ridge during a decisive 10 day struggle.
 Meanwhile, the 7th Panzer Army made little impact in northern Luxembourg, but it was able to make gains just over the French border and had surrounded Bastogne by 21 December.

 On 17 December Eisenhower had already decided to reinforce the American defence at Bastogne, a key town giving access to the limited road infrastructure of the Ardennes.
-The 101st Airborne Division arrived two days later.
-The Americans held out at the town over the following days, in spite of limited ammunition, food and medical supplies, and the siege was lifted on 26 December by the arrival of the 37th Tank Battalion of Patton’s Third Army.
+The 101st Airborne Division arrived 2 days later.
+The Americans tenaciously held out at the town over the following days, in spite of limited ammunition, food and medical supplies, and the siege was lifted on 26 December by the arrival of the 37th Tank Battalion of Patton’s Third Army.